cams-ilvo/centernet-ilvo/README.md

 ## Introduction

 This python package can be used to run the CenterNet model for plant centre detection.
-The plant CenterNet model is presented in the following paper:
+The plant CenterNet model is used for autonomous intrarow weeding as described in the paper of Willekens et al., 2025.

 ```
 Willekens, A., Callens, B., Pieters, J., Wyffels, F., & Cool, S. (2025).